-Pop quiz, hot shot.
 There’s a meeting in a conference room.
 Your team seems to reach quick consensus, but with a flash of independent thought, you see through the group’s flawed logic and are baffled by their oversights.
-You must now decide if you should rock the boat and voice your minority opinion.
+You must now decide if you should rock the boat and voice your unpopular opinion.
 What do you do?

-According to recent research by Park and DeShon (2010), the decision should be clear: Minority opinions are vital to team success, and they must be expressed.
+According to recent research (Park & DeShon, 2010), the decision should be clear: Minority opinions are vital to team success, and they must be expressed.
 Similar to Janis (1982) who explained how groupthink can lead to catastrophe, these authors present a roadmap to team success that centers around minority opinion holders’ confidence to speak up and influence the group.

 The authors say that when teams engage in more discussion and minority opinion holders have confidence to express their opinions, then minority opinions end up exerting more influence on the team.
 Why is this good?
 First, minority opinions provide teams with a greater array of options from which to select the best outcome.
 This makes it more likely that the team will find the best possible solution.
 Second, when minority opinions are welcomed, team members experience more self-esteem and more perceived control, and this leads to greater overall team satisfaction.

-These results have implications for all team members if you want to be part of a high performing team.
+These results have implications for all team members who want to be part of a high performing team.
 If you’re holding back a minority opinion, don’t be afraid to voice it.
-Boldly stand up on your chair, clench your fists, and scream it at the top of your lungs!
-Or, at a minimum, say what you think.
-And team members, do not laugh at that person.
-Instead, seriously consider their opinion.
+Boldly stand up and say what you think.
+And team members, seriously consider their opinion.
 You will all stand to gain.